How can you Change the Location of OST File in Outlook?

 • Disable the Cached Exchange mode and configure a new location for the OST

-We will discuss both workarounds to relocate OST files in a more detailed manner.
+We will discuss all the workarounds to relocate OST files in a detailed manner.

-Method 1: Create a New Outlook Profile and Move Existing OST file to a New Location
+Method 1: Create a new Outlook profile and move the existing OST file to a new location

-This method involves creating a new Outlook profile and configuring a new location for the existing OST.
-Follow the given instructions to perform the same.
+Creating a new Outlook profile provides you bug-free and fresh start while moving the existing OST file reduces the risk of file corruption.
+Follow the instructions given to perform the same.

 1. Locate the existing OST file and copy and paste it to the new location.

-2. Launch Control Panel and select the Mail option.Launch Control Panel
+2. Launch the Control Panel and select the Mail option.Launch Control Panel

-8. Once Outlook finishes configuring your new email account, check the Change account settings checkbox and click Next.Change account settings
+7. Once Outlook finishes configuring your new email account, check the Change account settings and click Next.Change account settings

-9. In the next window, i.e., Server Settings, click on the More Settings button located at the bottom left corner of the interface.
+8. In the next window, i.e., Server Settings, click on the More Settings option.

-13. Once you successfully configured your email profile and changed the location of the existing OST, go back to the Control panel and select Mail again.
+12. Once all the process will done, go back to the Control panel and select Mail again.

-Method 2: Disable the Cached Exchange Mode and Change Location of OST File
+Method 2: Disable the Cached Exchange Mode and change OST file location

-• In MS Outlook 2010, go to the File tab, click Account Settings > Account Settings > Data Files (alternately, in your system, go to Control Panel, double-click Mail, and click Data Files).
+• Open Outlook go to the File >Account Settings > Account Settings > Data Files options (alternately, in your system, go to Control Panel, double-click Mail, and click Data Files).

-Note: Here, you can note the present location of the OST file if you don’t know it.
+• Note: Here, you can check out the present location of the OST file if you don’t know it.

-• In the new window, go to the Advanced tab, uncheck the Use Cached Exchange Mode check box, and click OK.
-Click OK.
-You must restart the application by clicking on OK to apply the changes.account-settings
+• Go to the Advanced tab, uncheck the Use Cached Exchange Mode, and click OK. account-settings

 • Now again, click Settings, and go to the Advanced tab.
 After that, click Outlook Data File Settings > Disable Offline Use > Yes.